Skip to main content

 Securing clusters with TDE

-The CYBERTEC pg operator, together with Patroni, takes over the setup and administration of the TDE functionality in conjunction with the cost-effective PGEE containers
+The CYBERTEC-pg-operator, together with Patroni, takes over the setup and administration of the TDE functionality in conjunction with the cost-effective PGEE containers

 Preconditions